pangpang20/gaussdb-python/docs/api/errors.rst

 .. autoexception:: NotSupportedError()

-Other Psycopg errors
+Other GaussDB errors
 ^^^^^^^^^^^^^^^^^^^^

-.. currentmodule:: psycopg.errors
+.. currentmodule:: gaussdb.errors

-In addition to the standard DB-API errors, Psycopg defines a few more specific ones.
+In addition to the standard DB-API errors, GaussDB defines a few more specific ones.

 .. autoexception:: ConnectionTimeout()